Create an order gallery in a canvas app

 In the formula bar, set the label's Text property to this expression:

 After you enter this formula, it may show a red squiggly error for a moment.
 The error should clear if you select anything outside the formula bar and then return the cursor to the formula bar.
-If the error persists or you don't see a value, select the View tab, select Data sources, and then refresh the Orders entity by selecting the ellipsis (...) to the right of the data-source name.
+If the error persists or you don't see a value, select the View tab, select Data sources, and then refresh the Orders table by selecting the ellipsis (...) to the right of the data-source name.

-When you specify ThisItem.Customer, you're leveraging a many-to-one relationship between the Orders and Customers entities and retrieving the customer record that's associated with each order.
+When you specify ThisItem.Customer, you're leveraging a many-to-one relationship between the Orders and Customers tables and retrieving the customer record that's associated with each order.
 From the customer record, you're extracting data in the Company column for display.

 Close the Data pane by selecting the close icon (x) in its upper-right corner.